-WASTE REDUCTION AND RECYCLING ON CAMPUS
+WASTE REDUCTION AND RECYCLING @ ACG

 Our college is working towards sustainable campus practices and solutions!
 Limiting waste and fostering reuse are at the core of sustainable practices.
 The following guidelines aim to inform the college community on good practices for sustainable waste management.